lawrie/blackicemx_nmigen_examples/README.md

 You will need nextpnr-ice40 on your path.

 The other examples are run in a siimilar way.

-You may need to edit icecore.py in nmigen-boards to set the default value for the port parameter in toolchain_program to the value used by your system, for example /dev/ttyACM0.

 Some of the examples support simulation as well as running on the board.